Novel cluster-algebraic letters for 5- and 6-point QCD processes: Candidate letters for six-point one-mass processes

 Finally, we have 6+6 nonrationalisable letters in parity conjugate pairs,

 containing nested square roots also related by parity, \be \Delta_{\pm } = F(s) \pm G(s) \epsilon_{2356},\quad P\cdot \Delta_{\pm }=\Delta_{\mp } \ee where the quantities $A_i, B_i, C_i, F, G$ are parity even, rational expressions of the Mandelstam variables, and we recall that the parity-odd quantities $\epsilon_{ijkl}$ have been defined in eqs.~\eqref{eq:epsilon_def}-\eqref{eq:eps_to_Gram}.
-Momentum twistor expressions for them (and in fact for the entire alphabet) may be found in the ancillary file~\texttt{AB6p1mZ.m},\footnote{These in particular appear as the last two lists of letters in the \texttt{AB6p1mAlgZ} variable defined in the file in question} which may be readily evaluated in the parameterisation~\eqref{eq:6p1mMand2br}-\eqref{eq:Z6p1m} of the 6-point 1-mass Mandelstam variables, where we remind the reader that Pl\"ucker coordinates $\br{ijkl}$ simply correspond to the minors of the parameterisation matrix $\mathbf{Z}_{6,1}$ by virtue of~\eqref{eq:Plucker_def}.
+Momentum twistor expressions for them (and in fact for the entire alphabet) may be found in the ancillary file~\texttt{AB6p1mZ.m},\footnote{In particular, these appear as the last two lists of letters in the \texttt{AB6p1mAlgZ} variable, defined in the file in question.} which may be readily evaluated in the parameterisation~\eqref{eq:6p1mMand2br}-\eqref{eq:Z6p1m} of the 6-point 1-mass Mandelstam variables.
+We remind the reader that Pl\"ucker coordinates $\br{ijkl}$ simply correspond to the minors of the parameterisation matrix $\mathbf{Z}_{6,1}$ by virtue of~\eqref{eq:Plucker_def}, and that $\Delta_{\pm }$ have already been expressed in terms of them in eq.~\eqref{eq:6p1mRootsZ}, up to simple factors.
 Explicit, though lengthy expressions in terms of Mandelstam variables have also been obtained for the radicands $\Delta_\pm$ as well as for a full letter and its parity conjugate.
 These may be found in the accompanying ancillary file~\texttt{nestLetter6p1m.m}.

 We are confident that our alphabet predictions will aid the calculation of the full planar master integrals for 6-point 1-mass QCD processes.
-Particularly for the nested square-root letters~\eqref{eq:nested_letters2}, their flip symmetry suggests that they originate from the pentagon-triangle topology illustrated in figure~\ref{fig:pent_triangles}.
-This is further supported by the fact that, as we'll see in the next section, in the massless limit of our alphabet $\Delta_+/\Delta_-$ becomes proportional to a letter of the massless pentagon-triangle sector~\cite{Henn:2024ngj}.
+Particularly for the nested square-root letters~\eqref{eq:nested_letters2}, we expect that these originate from pentagon-triangle topologies.
+This is supported by the fact that in the massless limit of our alphabet $\Delta_+/\Delta_-$ becomes proportional to letter $\alpha_{190}$ of the two-loop massless six-point alphabet~\cite{Henn:2024ngj}, which appears in the massless pentagon-triangle sector as well.
+Further evidence in this direction comes from~\cite{Badger:2024fgb}, where nested roots appear also appear in pentagon-triangle topologies, this time with five external points where two of them, as well as certain propagators connecting them, have the same nonzero mass.
+More concretely, it is plausible that the pentagon-triangle topologies yielding the nested square-root letters are those illustrated in figure~\ref{fig:pent_triangles}, since the roots in question have the same up-down flip symmetry.

 Finally, the strong indication that our results provide for the presence of nested square-root letters in polylogarithmic integrals in general, has broader implications for the existing approaches for determining the alphabet directly from the integrals~\cite{Jiang:2024eaj,Matijasic:2024too,Effortlessxxx,Correia:2025yao}: It is our understanding that these approaches only work for or assume letters that are either rational or of the form~\eqref{eq:Gr49NRLetters} in Mandelstam variables, implying that nested square root letters~\eqref{eq:nested_letters2} are out of reach for them.
 A possibility for overcoming this limitation is extending them to momentum twistor variables, where as we have seen the nested square root letters do take the simpler form~\eqref{eq:Gr49NRLetters}.